- Dr. Bhushan Bhole, Delhi

 Living-donor liver transplants are done using a small portion of a liver from a healthy, living person.
 Living-donor liver transplants were initially used for children needing a liver transplant because suitable deceased-donor organs are scarce.
 Now, it is also an option for adults who have end-stage liver disease.

 Most living liver donors are close family members of the liver transplant candidate.
-If patient have a family member who is willing to donate part of his or her liver to patient, he should talk to his transplant team about this option.
+If the patient has a family member who is willing to donate part of his or her liver to the patient, he should talk to his transplant team about this option.

 Living-donor transplants have good results, just as transplants using livers from deceased donors.
 But finding a living donor may be difficult.
 Living liver donors go through extensive evaluation to ensure they are a match with the organ recipient & to assess their physical and mental health.
 The surgery also carries significant risks for the donor.

-Transplant team can discuss the benefits & risks with patient & the potential donor.
+The transplant team can discuss the benefits & risks with the patient & the potential donor.

 Staying healthy